-The encoders of the HEDL series with line drivers output an inverted signal in addition to the encoder signal; this leads to better interference immunity and is especially recommended for long lines lengths.
+The encoders of the WEDL series with a line driver output an inverted signal in addition to the encoder signal; this leads to better interference immunity and is especially recommended for long lines lengths (> 500 mm) and neighboring interference sources.
 The differential signal can be evaluated with a line driver/encoder adapter.